UPDATED 3/18/20: My favorite “Black Radio” even with its few quirks.

-The “COOL METER” is Pegged on this one… They were used extensively from the early 1950’s (as the RS-1) through the 1970’s and beyond by the CIA, Special Forces, other US military and allied units worldwide.
+The “COOL METER” is Pegged on this one… With roots in the late 1940’s, they were used extensively from the early 1950’s (as the nearly identical RS-1) through the 1970’s and beyond by the CIA, Special Forces, other US military and allied units worldwide.
 That included US Navy PTF boats and US Army Long Range Reconnaissance Patrol (LRRP) units; it did the job well.
 In direct lineage from the SSTR-1 set used by the OSS in WWII; it includes a “mystique factor” second to none..

 It was “The Jeep of the radio world” as dubbed by a former Special Forces radio operator in Vietnam (Reference 53).